 prefix reference sequence accepted is “p.” (protein).

-predicted consequences, i.e. without experimental evidence (no RNA or protein analysed), should be given in parentheses, e.g. p.(Ter110Glnext*17).
+predicted consequences, i.e. without experimental evidence (no RNA or protein sequence analysed), should be given in parentheses, e.g. p.(Ter110Glnext*17).

 prefix reference sequences accepted are p. (protein).